r-lib/gtable/cran-comments.md

 * There was one failure:

   * dotwhisker: checking examples ...
 ERROR
+    This is because gtable now imports grid rather than depending on it.

 * But I failed to install: MultiMeta, ncappc, spikeSlabGAM, strvalidator